On the statistical theory of self-gravitating collisionless dark matter flow: Fundamental kinematic relations

 \subsubsection{Results for constant divergence flow}

-For constant divergence flow with $\nabla \cdot \boldsymbol{\mathrm{u}}=\theta$, we should have,
+For constant divergence flow with $\nabla \cdot \boldsymbol{\mathrm{u}}=\theta$, we should have

-It can be shown that $Q_{ij,i} =0$ for velocity field with a zero mean ($\left\langle u_{j}^{'} \right\rangle =0$ ) such that Eq. \eqref{ZEqnNum823415} is still valid for constant divergence flow.
-Therefore, all results for second order correlation functions in Section \ref{sec:3.2.3} are valid for both incompressible and constant divergence flow.
-More general, the incompressible and constant divergence flow share the same kinematic relations among all even order correlation functions.
-However, kinematic relations can be different for odd order correlations \citep{Xu:2022-The-statistical-theory-of-3rd}.
+It can be shown that $Q_{ij,i} =0$ for velocity field with a zero mean ($\langle u_{j}^{'} \rangle =0$) such that Eq. \eqref{ZEqnNum823415} for incompressible flow is still valid for constant divergence flow.
+Therefore, all results for second order correlation functions in Section \ref{sec:3.2.3} are also valid for constant divergence flow.
+More general, the incompressible and constant divergence flow share the same kinematic relations on even order.
+However, kinematic relations can be different on odd order for incompressible and constant divergence flow \citep{Xu:2022-The-statistical-theory-of-3rd}.